Commuting Schemes of Upper Triangular Matrices and Representation Homology: Preliminaries

 Summrising \Cref{Eg_RepHomOfSurfaces}, we have

 \begin{lem} Let $\Sigma_g$ be the Riemann surface of genus $g$.

 where $-\otimes_{\mathscr{O}(G)}^{\mathbb{L}}-$ is the left derived functor of $-\otimes_{\mathscr{O}(G)}-$ in $s\Alg_k$. \end{lem}

-\begin{eg} One could show that $HR_0(X,G)\cong(\pi_1(X))_G$ by comparing the universal mapping properties (see also \cite[(3.6)]{BRY22}).
+\begin{eg} One could show that $HR_0(X,G)\cong(\pi_1(X))_G$ by comparing the universal mapping properties (see also \cite{BRY22}*{(3.6)}).
 In fact, for any $k$-algebra $R$,

-where the second and the forth equality are because $G(R)$ and $R$ are viewed as simplicial objects concentrated on $0$-th degree, i.e. all higher elements are degenerate.
+where the second and the fourth equality are because $G(R)$ and $R$ are viewed as simplicial objects concentrated on $0$-th degree, i.e. all higher elements are degenerate.
 In particular one has

-This means the representation homology of Riemann surface of genus $g$ is a derived version of the commuting variety of higher genus $g$.
+This means the representation homology of Riemann surface of genus $g$ is a derived version of the commuting scheme of higher genus $g$.
 To see from the definition that $\mathscr{O}(G)^{\otimes2g}\otimes_{\mathscr{O}(G)}k$ is the coordinate ring, by the universal property of colimit,

 By \Cref{Eq_Twist}, $(f_1,\cdots,f_{2g})\alpha^g_*=[f_1,f_2]\cdots[f_{2g-1},f_{2g}]$, and $e(R)$ consists of only the identity element, so

 \end{eg}